Death and state funeral of Fidel Castro: Funeral

 Following Castro's death, it was announced by his brother Raúl Castro, who also announced that Castro's body would be cremated.
 The cremation was a private affair, with only state and party officials attending together with Fidel's family and friends.

 The casket carrying his ashes then lay in state for Cubans to pay homage to Castro at the José Martí Memorial in Havana on 28 and 29 November.
-A memorial rally then took place at the Plaza de la Revolución at 19:00 on 29 November in which President Raúl Castro, as well as various world leaders who were allies of Castro paid tribute, including the presidents of Panama, Mexico, Ecuador, Bolivia, Venezuela and South Africa, along with the prime minister of Greece and leaders of a host of smaller countries in Africa.
+A memorial rally then took place at the Plaza de la Revolución at 19:00 on 29 November in which President and first secretary of the Communist Party Raúl Castro, as well as various world leaders who were allies of Castro paid tribute, including the presidents of Panama, Mexico, Ecuador, Bolivia, Venezuela and South Africa, along with the prime minister of Greece and leaders of a host of smaller countries in Africa.
 From 29 November to 3 December the casket carrying his ashes travelled along a 900 kilometres route to Santiago de Cuba, tracing in reverse the route of the "Freedom Caravan" of January 1959 in which Castro and his rebels took power.
 At one point, the jeep broke down and had to be pushed by attending soldiers.

 On 3 December at 19:00, another mass gathering took place at Plaza Antonio Maceo in Santiago de Cuba, with Raúl and other foreign leaders and dignitaries.
 People waved the flag of Cuba and sang the national anthem.
 Raúl Castro said in a final speech that Castro showed it was "possible to firmly maintain the inalienable principles of our sovereignty without fear to the nuclear blackmail of the United States during those days of the missile crisis in October 1962."
 He further added that images and statues of Castro will not be displayed in public places and roads will not be named after him.
 "The leader of the revolution strongly opposed any manifestation of cult of personality." and again paid tribute to Fidel.
 The next day, 4 December at 7:00, the interment of Castro's ashes occurred in a private ceremony in Santa Ifigenia Cemetery in Santiago de Cuba, where Cuban national hero José Martí is also buried.
 As a camouflage-green hearse went to the cemetery, mourners lined the streets and cheered "Viva Fidel!" and "Yo Soy, Fidel!"
 A secretly constructed tomb was also at the venue.
 Final events occurred as a 21-gun salute was fired and the ashes, in a coffin wrapped in Cuban flag, disappeared from public view as television cameras and journalists were not allowed inside, save for cameramen from the Sistema Informativo de la Televisión, which provided the live coverage for television channels islandwide.